interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 one.
 Removal fails if any containers are running.
 To successfully run the script to completion in this case, please stop all running containers manually before running the script again.

+When the processes have had enough time to execute, the application can be accessed by giving the virtual machine DNS name to a web browser and connecting.

 ## Host management cheatsheet
 Check computation resource usage:<br>